-The central belt of Scotland lies between the Scottish Borders and the Highlands where it combines the best of both regions with a collection of stunning mountains, lochs, and forests.
+The central belt of Scotland lies between the Scottish Borders and the Highlands where it combines the best of both regions in a stunning collection of mountains, lochs, and forests.

-Central Scotland is one of the top tourist destinations in Britain thanks to the cities of Edinburgh and Glasgow which are home to a variety of top-rated attractions.
+Central Scotland is one of the top tourist destinations in Britain thanks to the cities of Edinburgh and Glasgow which are home to a wide variety of fun attractions.

 But there’s much more to the region than its cities and you don’t have to travel far to find yourself in the heart of one of the most scenic – and underrated – parts of the country.